 1 Comment

-Words by Dr Rebecca Caeser Edited by Dr Lucie Yammine, Dr Vacha Patel and Dr Rinki Saha Women in science have long gone underappreciated.
+Words by: Dr Rebecca Caeser Edited by: Dr Lucie Yammine, Dr Vacha Patel and Dr Rinki Saha Women in science have long gone underappreciated.
 INet-NYC did our part to redress this by hosting a Women in Science month.
 We featured a female scientist’s story and thoughts on our blog and social media (twitter and instagram) every day for the month of March.
 We hope many of you walked away from it feeling inspired, relieved that things are changing already, yet still driven for more change.
 Here are three themes that stuck with us: Motivation One of the themes that ran through all of our interviews was our interviewees love of science.
 Dr Bhama Ramkhelawon (NYU Langone) spoke for many when she said that her motivation comes from performing “an experiment to address a question - and it works.
 Feels fantastic.
 Feels like the first bite of ice cream on a hot summer day”.
 Many also mentioned that their motivation is driven by a sense of doing something meaningful which is often fuelled by speaking to patients and/or their families.
 But several argued that doing great science is not enough to progress equality.
 Dr Linda Molla (Regeneron Pharmaceuticals) believes that we need to shift our thinking about how leaders within science are rewarded.
 Currently, individual successes are recorded, but we need to put more focus on “how they manage and help employees or trainees to develop to achieve their goals”.
 These efforts will be vital to achieving greater gender equity, and are often currently unrecognised.
 As Dr Molla says, addressing “ineffective management practices would overall create healthier academic lab environments and help retain women in science.”
 Several interviewees advised focusing on your productivity, rather than how many hours you put into a project.
 Dr Federica Valsecchi argued that "Being “workaholic” does not always mean being productive."
 A similar sentiment was shared by Dr Sandra Franco Iborra (New York Genome Center) who said that “one of the most dangerous rules is that you can’t have a work-life balance if you want to be a successful scientist”.
 We ought to let go of feeling guilty when not working 24/7.
 And Dr Itziar Irurzun Arana (AstraZeneca) had some good advice for staying motivated through adversity: “don’t be afraid of making the wrong choice, making mistakes is part of the path”.
 Family It’s no secret that women often feel a pressure to choose between starting a family and progressing their career.
 Dr Gayathri Srinivasan (Emory University) feels that “the roadblocks for women are that the biological clock and the tenure clock or climbing the corporate ladder are exactly at the same time.
 This makes for hard choices.”
 Yet, women should not feel like it’s either all science or nothing.
 Dr Elisa Venturini (Natera) gave some food for thought on this topic: “Mentors and colleagues who value our expertise will not make us choose.
 Finding that environment will not be easy, but we should not give up our dreams of starting a family, but rather we should focus on finding that workplace where we are valued even more because we have a family”.
 Our interviewees had some good tips on how to achieve a healthy work-life balance.
 In prioritising her work, Dr Lilian Lamech (Chemeleon) said “I often re-evaluate based on the needs of the coming weeks and make sure the goals are manageable.
 It’s also okay to say no." And as Dr Thu Huynh (Midwestern University) told us, “work-life balance means setting boundaries.”
 But they also argued for deeper structural changes, such as implementing better paternity and maternity leave, allowing for flexible work hours and affordable daycare for all.
 As Dr Hannah Meyer (Cold Spring Harbor) argues, women can’t fix equality on their own: “the burden of trying to make a change is often placed on the minority group, here women – this takes away from time that can be spent on research.”
 Visibility

 One of the key obstacles to equality in science identified by our interviewees was visibility.
 Dr Karuna Ganesh (MSK) points out that “girls are steered away from STEM early on.”
 This lack of role models is damaging and leads to a shortage of women higher up the scientific career ladder.
 But role models don’t necessarily have to be celebrity scientists.
 As Dr Linda Molla (Regeneron Pharmaceuticals) said “If we want to impact change, each and every one of us needs to speak up in our workplaces”.
 Dr Gayathri Srinivasan (Emory University) agrees: “we will all have to come together as a society to improve women’s visibility in science”.
 Many suggested that we need equal representation and provide opportunities for junior/early career scientists.
 But to achieve this, there was a general consensus: we need male allies!
 Dr Alicia Perez Porro (CREAF) argues that “we need men to step down from manels, from all-men selection committees etc, and to fight with us for equal salaries, equal career opportunities, to take an active role for diversity and inclusion in STEM”.
 Lastly, a general advice that many would have given themselves if they were starting their career today was to look for mentors early on in their career!
 As Dr Triparna Sen (MSK) argued “The right mentor will guide you to seize opportunities, open doors for you, will be a sounding board as you make difficult career choices and will champion for you”.
 To dive deeper into all our female scientist life stories and thoughts on this topic, check out full interviews on our blog and also youtube channel!
 Dr Ariola Bardhi is originally from Albania.
 She moved to the US 12 years ago to pursue a college degree.
 She got interested in biomedical research and decided to attend graduate school in New York City.
 Her research focused on engineered immunotherapy for HIV treatment.
 During her PhD, Dr Bardhi co-founded INet-NYC in order to bring together and offer career opportunities to international scientists in New York City.
 She then got interested in careers beyond the bench and drug development process.
 She worked as a consultant for 2 years before she transitioned to a career in Medical Communication.
 She is currently a senior medical writer at BGB Group.
 'You need to be truthful with yourself, understand what is important to you and then find avenues on how to make it work' 'Everybody is different.
 As long as you know what works for you, you are set up for success.'
 'Be more open about the opportunities and enjoy the process instead of stressing out and focusing on what you are achieving.'
 Please, tell us a little bit about yourself: My CV tells a nice story about a girl who graduated with a Molecular and Cellular Biology degree from the University of Arizona, and moved to NYC to pursue her dreams of a PhD in Neuroscience.
 However, as Wei Ji Ma’s Growing up in Science series can attest- things on paper are rarely what they are in actuality.
 My real story is of a girl who had dreams of going to medical school, but lacked the credentials to do so straight out of college.
 I had a few key people take a chance on me, and with their help, I got into New York University’s Neural Science PhD program, where I ended up working in Dr. Eric Klann’s lab with an Italian postdoc who taught me everything she knew about neuroscience and to be honest, life.
 One constant of my education, was my interest in teaching, likely because of some of my own struggles as a student.
 As a result, I took it upon myself to seek teaching opportunities during my PhD and postdoctoral fellowship.
 From this, I was teaching assistant at NYU, and an adjunct assistant professor at Hunter College.
 I am certain this teaching experience is what helped me earn the position I am currently in, which is an Assistant Professor of Biochemistry and Molecular Genetics at Midwestern University.
 At Midwestern, I am involved with the delivery of team-taught Biochemistry courses to healthcare professional students, and I run a small laboratory studying the effects of stress on memory and neuroenergetics.
 I am also married to a fertility specialist, and we live in Arizona with our two children (3 & 1) and our mini-golden doodle.
 'For me, work-life balance means setting boundaries [...] and also not comparing myself to other people.'
 In your opinion, what is the best way to maintain work-life balance?
 Right now, a healthy balance for me means being able to spend quality time with my young children, while also finding time for myself and my husband.
 Whereas, 10 years ago, it meant making time for happy hour, exercise, dating, and learning more about myself.
 Needless to say, “life” has carried many different meanings for me since I started my PhD in 2010.
 Because women panels these days focus a lot on how to balance marriage and children, I would like to emphasize that no matter what “life” looks for you, a healthy work-life balance is so important.
 It was equally important to me to find a healthy balance as a single woman in NYC as it is now as a wife and mom.
 For me, this means setting boundaries.
 Acknowledging that I have to balance feeling burned out one week and underproductive another.
 Working at the same speed for me, all the time, is untenable, so I accept that my productivity will ebb and flow while keeping my goals in sight.
 A healthy work-life balance for me also means not comparing myself to other people.
 One thing my dad taught me is that someone will always have more than you, and someone will always have less than you.
 In science this is especially true and comparing my successes and failures to someone else’s is a breeding ground for arrogance and resentment.
 'The dialogue has to change where women can make decisions that best suit their lives, without any judgements regarding which societal stereotype that woman is fitting into or breaking- especially since this seems to be the case with men.'
 What are your thoughts on the pressure that women face in having to make a choice between having children and progressing their career?
 Too often, people assume all women want to get married and have children.
 Now, it is not uncommon to find women who have no plans for either OR have plans for one without the other.
 I think more broadly stated, women are judged for picking their passions and pursuing them full throttle.
 First, the dialogue has to change where women can make decisions that best suit their lives, without any judgements regarding which societal stereotype that woman is fitting into or breaking- especially since this seems to be the case with men.
 If we are successful in accomplishing this, I hope that a woman can make the decision to have kids and how it will impact her career will be a non-issue.
 At the end of the day, career expectations should be the same for a woman regardless of whether she is married, or has children, which relates to my opinion about work/life balance.
 I truly hope that people do not expect less of me because I have children, and I certainly do not expect more of my female colleagues who do not have children.
 In this regard, I hope that a woman will feel safe to make decisions regarding her personal life and not feel that it will affect her career whatsoever.
 I also recognize that I come from a privileged background where I have a supportive partner, the ability to afford childcare easily and a lot of family nearby.
 The absence of any one of these things would make parenting more challenging, and is a reminder of the amount of support a woman has to be in possession of in order to comfortably have children.
 'The PhD and postdoc life can be lonely. [...]
 One of the secrets to success in this field, is feeling supported, even if it means finding the support on your own.'
 What advice would you give yourself if you were starting your career today?
 What would you say to encourage other women to persevere in their career path?
 If I could offer a piece of wisdom to another woman in STEM it would be this: The PhD and postdoc life can be lonely.
 Nobody else in the world is studying exactly what you are studying and doing it exactly the way that you are doing it.
 BUT, women are unified in our experiences, struggles, and wins.
 Make it a point find people, especially women who seemingly have everything you're working towards, and talk to her.
 If it’s an assistant professorship plus having children, talk to her!
 If it’s a K99/R00 in a high-powered lab, talk to her!
 If it’s a thriving lab at a PUI, talk.to.her!!
 Chances are, she experienced similar struggles as you, and can share what she did to overcome her challenges.
 One of the secrets to success in this field, is feeling supported, even if it means finding the support on your own.